Neurodivergent, By Nature

 A BBC WILDLIFE BEST BOOK OF 2025

-Exploring the connections between nature and neurodiversity
+Exploring the connections between nature, neurodiversity and the conservation world

 Joe Harkness is a naturalist and writer from Norfolk.
 He has written features for many publications, including The Guardian, iNews, BBC Wildlife, Birdwatching and Birdwatch.
 He has also shared his passion for nature on TV shows and radio such as BBC Winterwatch and BBC Radio 4.
 His first book, Bird Therapy, was longlisted for the Wainwright Prize for Nature Writing.
 Joe works in education and currently oversees a sixth form for young people with complex needs.